Best LED Office Lights (2026 Guide)

 3. LED Desk Lamps (Task Lighting)

 Essential for individual workstations.
-Look for adjustable arms, dimming, and color temperature control.
-Reduces eye strain during focused work.
+Look for adjustable arms, dimming, and color temperature control to match energy levels throughout the day.

 - Output: 500–1,500 lumens